When to Show a Suggestion? Integrating Human Feedback in AI-Assisted Programming: Model Evaluation and Analysis

+Confidence intervals in the body are obtained by bootstrapping with 1000 bootstrap samples for accuracy and AUC.

-We use Scikit-learn \citep{scikit-learn} to train the Random Forrest and logistic regression models, XGBoost library to train our XGB models \citep{Chen:2016:XST:2939672.2939785} and PyTorch to train the fully connected neural network \cite{NEURIPS2019_9015}.
+In table \ref{tab:baselines} we evaluate the performance of different models for predicting acceptance of suggestions.
+We use Scikit-learn \cite{scikit-learn} to train the Random Forrest and logistic regression models, XGBoost library to train our XGB models \cite{Chen:2016:XST:2939672.2939785} and PyTorch to train the fully connected neural network \cite{NEURIPS2019_9015}.
 The FCNN is a 3 layer network with 50 hidden units trained using Adam with a learning rate of $1e-2$.
 We used the validation set to select the number of hidden units as well as the picking the best model after training for 100 epochs.
-We did not employ any hyperparameter tuning for the XGBoost models.
+We did not employ any hyperparameter tuning for the XGBoost models and used the standard parameters.